Zoloft PPHN Attorney: Understanding Lawsuit Settlement Criteria

 What is PPHN and how is it diagnosed?

-Persistent Pulmonary Hypertension of the Newborn (PPHN) is a serious condition where a newborn's circulation does not adapt to breathing outside the womb, causing severe breathing problems and low oxygen levels.
-Diagnosis is based on clinical signs, echocardiography, and ruling out other causes of hypoxemia.
+Persistent Pulmonary Hypertension of the Newborn (PPHN) is a serious condition where a newborn's pulmonary blood vessels remain constricted after birth, causing severe breathing problems and low oxygen levels.
+Diagnosis is confirmed by echocardiography showing elevated pulmonary artery pressure and right ventricular dysfunction, after excluding other causes of neonatal hypoxemia.

 Does submitting information create an attorney-client relationship?